gosling-lang/gosling-docs/Tutorial_multi_views.md

 </details>

 In Gosling, we call a visualization with several `tracks` as **a single view**.
-Sometimes, we may wish to creat a visualization with **multiple views**, e.g., one overview + several detailed views.
+Sometimes, we may wish to create a visualization with **multiple views**, e.g., one overview + several detailed views.

-## Creat Multiple Views
+## create Multiple Views

-Let's say we use the above circular visualization as the overview that visualize all the chromosome.
+Let's say we use the above circular visualization as the overview that visualizes all the chromosomes.
+To achieve this, we remove the specified `x.domain` in the overview.
 **Overview**
 ```diff
 -  "domain": {"chromosome": "1"},
 ```

-We then creat two linear detailed views for two different chromosomes, e.g., chromosome 2 and chromosome 5.
+We then create two linear detailed views for two different chromosomes, e.g., chromosome 2 and chromosome 5.

 **Detailed View 1**